JonCro/Sass-Gulp-Starter/README.md

 ### Run

-This will watch your sass files, compile them and run your dev server at http://localhost:3000
+This will watch your sass, js, and img files.
+It then creates a new 'dist' directory for production and a dev server at http://localhost:3000

 ```sh
 $ npm start